 - You can charge it only with Fitbit’s proprietary charger

-The Versa Smartwatch may be limited in features, but it’s of the more likely accurate activity trackers Fitbit has ever built.
-For the price, you get a step counter, calories counter, a waterproof design, 15 exercise modes, a sleep tracker, and a heart rate monitor.
+The Versa 4 Smartwatch may be limited in features, but it’s one of the more likely accurate activity trackers Fitbit has ever built.
+For the price, you get a step counter, calorie counter, a waterproof design, 15 exercise modes, a sleep tracker, and a heart rate monitor.
 Thanks to these features, the Versa is downright the best alternative to Fitbit Ionic, which is an expensive pick.

 Fitbit Versa doesn’t feature a built-in GPS system.
-But since it pairs well with your phone’s, you can still use it to get accurate mileage, pace, and splits from biking and /or running.
+But since it pairs well with your phone, you can still use it to get accurate mileage, pace, and splits from biking and /or running.

 Give a big green tick to Fitbit Versa for its waterproof design.
 Water-resistant up to 50 meters deep, it’s easy to see why its fan base praises it for being such a badass watch when it comes to swimming.
 It simply takes a lot of water to destroy this watch, which means that if you take good care of it, it could last forever.
 Swim mode is among the exercise options you get.
 Switch to this, dive into a pool, and you’ll be able to display the length swam, meters swam, and the time spent swimming.